 “Maybe someday you can return here, and have that be the case.”

 She and I circle the wall, until at last we come towards an opening, a tunnel filled with lamplight even during the day, and a guard stationed at either edge.

-As we walk up to it we are greeted by an older, stocky man wearing the bright gold and yellow uniforms of the royal guard.
-As we walk up, he extends a his large spear over the entrance, blocking it.
+As we walk up to it we are greeted by an older, stocky man wearing the bright gold and white uniforms of the royal guard.
+As we walk up, he extends a large spear over the entrance, blocking it.

 “Halt!” he resounds sternly, “Show your seal.”

 “Oh,” she begins, “We are just passing through—”

 “For?
 You can easily go around the wall.”

 “But would we not have to get a ferry?”